Expats Talk about Health Insurance and Healthcare in Panama City, Panama

 We asked expat moms who gave birth in Panama City about their experiences and advice they have for other moms to be.
 They said:

 "1.
 Make sure to research the best hospitals and doctors in Panama City to ensure you have the best care for your baby.
 2. Consider enrolling in a prenatal class to learn more about the birthing process and what to expect.
 3. Make sure to familiarize yourself with the local laws and regulations regarding birth certificates and other paperwork.
 4. Consider joining an expat group or forum to connect with other expats who have had babies in Panama City and can provide helpful advice.
 5. Make sure to have a plan in place for after the baby is born, such as childcare and transportation.
-6. Take advantage of the many cultural activities and attractions in Panama City to make the most of your time there," said one expat in Panama City.
+6. Take advantage of the many cultural activities and attractions in Panama City to make the most of your time there," wrote a person living in Panama City.

 Are healthcare services good in Panama City?